Pros and Cons of Cloud Storage Back

 Advantage #2: Access your data anywhere

-Cloud-storage also helps the collaborative process when your team is spread out across the globe.
-Cloud storage makes it easy for employees to login and access other team members’ work regardless of location and distance that separates team members.
-When you use cloud storage you’re not restricted by place or medium and your employees are able to work from home or abroad as a result.
+Cloud storage also helps the collaborative process when your team is spread out across the globe.
+Cloud storage makes it easy for employees to log in and access other team members' work regardless of location and distance that separates team members.
+When you use cloud storage you're not restricted by place or medium and your employees are able to work from home or abroad as a result.

 Advantage #3: Low cost

-Cloud storage eliminates the need to pay for software licences and updates since all this is included in one global monthly price.
-Cloud storage also avoids the need to invest in expensive server infrastructure since the cloud company provides this off-site for you.
-You eliminate the need to pay a dedicated storage professional in-house since you are effectively outsourcing this to the cloud storage company.
-Unlike in-house employees, you do not need to pay the cloud storage company sick-pay or holiday pay.
+You eliminate the need to pay a dedicated in-house storage professional since you outsource this to the cloud storage company.
+Unlike in-house employees, you do not need to pay the cloud storage company sick pay or holiday pay.

 Advantage #4: Scalability